ricci22/miniproject-stopwatch/README.md

 # miniproject-stopwatch
-Create mini project to learn GUI and Event Method the source code located at miniproject-stopwatch/Stopwatch/src/stopwatch/Stopwatch.Java
+Create mini project to learn GUI and Event Method

+The source code located at miniproject-stopwatch/Stopwatch/src/stopwatch/Stopwatch.Java

 In this project there are event, startButton, stopButton, exitButton.